Feiyingdai/nlp-sna-yelp-analysis/README.md

 ## 4. Sentiment Analysis

+To better understand customer experiences and feedback patterns on Yelp, we conducted a multi-faceted sentiment analysis on user-generated reviews.
+This section explores both the emotional tone and lexical content of reviews, using multiple techniques including **TextBlob, VADER, AFINN, and bigram networks**.

+**Key goals include**:

+- Comparing sentiment distributions between elite and regular users to detect behavioral or attitudinal differences.
+- Visualizing lexical patterns through word clouds to understand the most common themes in positive and negative reviews.
+- Identifying key sentiment drivers and influential expressions using sentiment lexicons and weighted contribution scores.
+- Extracting high-frequency bigram collocations to preserve context and inform business optimization strategies.

+This analysis helps reveal how users feel about their experiences, what they tend to praise or criticize, and how sentiment patterns can differ across user types or high-profile businesses.

 ### 4.1 Sentiment Analysis by User Groups

 We applied TextBlob to evaluate sentiment scores of Yelp reviews in 2012, comparing **Elite Users** and **Regular Users**.